As Gaza heads for water crisis, desalination seen key

 SALT AND SEWAGE

-This saline pollution is made worse by untreated waste, with 90,000 cubic meters of raw sewage allowed to flow into the shallow sea waters each day from Gaza, according to U.N. data.
+This saline pollution is made worse by untreated waste, with 90,000 cubic metres of raw sewage allowed to flow into the shallow sea waters each day from Gaza, according to U.N. data.

 Even with the aquifer, regular running tap water is a luxury unknown to many Gazans.
 Locals across the territory say that during the summer months water might spurt out of their taps every other day, and the pressure is often so low that those living on upper floors might see just a trickle.